Skip to Main Content

 How do you handle underwater communication?

-We use professional underwater communication systems including through-water comms for diver coordination and surface-to-diver links.
-Directors can communicate with underwater crews and monitor shots in real-time.
+We use pro underwater communication kit, with in-water links for diver planning and surface-to-diver links.
+Directors can talk to underwater crews and watch shots live.

 Productions in South Korea that need this often pair it with Underwater Lighting, Multi-Camera Setups, and Marine & Wildlife Filming for full coverage.
 Most projects also draw on Underwater Camera Operators and Camera & Cinematography.